weaversa/cryptol-course/labs/NewModuleSystem/NewModuleSystemAnswers.md

 **Exercise**: Feel free to specify other basic block cipher modes such as PCBC, OFB, segmented CFB, etc.

-**TODO**: Introduce authenticated cipher modes, a positive authentication property, and resilience properties (tamper, spoofing).

-**TODO**: Get to the point where (sub)modules can import interfaces and specify properties assumed about their implementations.
-Use these to generate "contracts" and reusable test cases.

 # Properties and Verification (Interface Reuse)

 [2] defines the *CIA triad* of: